Product Type

 Approach

 From user interviews, we uncovered five actionable areas we could utilize AI to reduce cognitive burden and time spent on admin: SOAP notes (appointment summaries), writing referrals, writing prescriptions, differential diagnosis support and billing and diagnostic codes.
 These five areas became the primary prompts for the product.
-Billing and diagnostic codes were an area that no competitors had addressed yet, and provided an opportunity for us to offer unique value.
+Billing and diagnostic codes were an area that no competitors had addressed yet, so this was an area we could differentiate and offer unique value.

 "Such thoughtful and beautiful designs.
 We're so excited to see it in action."

-Users begin by selecting between text or audio.
+Users begin by selecting text or audio input.
 This view shows a collapsed side menu.

-While a recording is in progress, the user can pause or end it.
+While an audio recording is in progress, users can pause or end it.
 The chat bar and prompts are disabled while recording is in progress.

-Once a recording is completed, the user has the option to edit it, giving them the opportunity to add any additional details or resolve any dictation errors.
+Once a recording is completed, users have the option to edit it, giving them the opportunity to add any additional details or resolve any dictation errors.

 Once a transcript has been submitted, the chat bar and prompts are enabled.
 The user has Pippen create SOAP notes.